jim3/fasteners.sequelize.crud.app/README.md

 ## Fastener Inventory API
-A CRUD app that uses the Sequelize ORM.<br> At the moment the project is<br>
+A CRUD app that uses the Sequelize ORM.<br>
-still in the planning phase.
-But ultimately, the project will be a <br> basic inventory management application for fasteners.
+At the moment the project is still in the planning phase.<br>
+But ultimately, it will be a basic inventory management application for fasteners.
 <sub>(work-in-progress)</sub>

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=